rectorphp/getrector-com/data/blog/posts/2022/2022-02-07-success-story-of-automated-framework-migration-from-fuelphp-to-laravel-of-400k-lines-application.md

 <br>

-To be honest, I don't have any big cons for automated migration.
-It was a great experience, and I can say that we could not finish our migration without Rector.
+To be honest, **I don't have any big cons for automated migration.
+It was a great experience**, and I can say that we could not finish our migration without Rector.

 Thank you!